filamentphp/filament/packages/forms/docs/05-validation.md

 ```

 ### Alpha
-The field under validation must be entirely alphabetic characters.
-[See the Larave Documentation](https://laravel.com/docs/validation#rule-alpha)
+The field must be entirely alphabetic characters.
+[See the Laravel documentation](https://laravel.com/docs/validation#rule-alpha)

 ```php
 Field::make('name')->alpha()
 ```

 ### Alpha Dash
-The field under validation may have alpha-numeric characters, as well as dashes and underscores.
-[See the Larave Documentation](https://laravel.com/docs/validation#rule-alpha-dash)
+The field may have alpha-numeric characters, as well as dashes and underscores.
+[See the Laravel documentation](https://laravel.com/docs/validation#rule-alpha-dash)

 ```php
 Field::make('name')->alphaDash()
 ```

 ### Alpha Numeric
-The field under validation must be entirely alpha-numeric characters.
-[See the Larave Documentation](https://laravel.com/docs/validation#rule-alpha-num)
+The field must be entirely alpha-numeric characters.
+[See the Laravel documentation](https://laravel.com/docs/validation#rule-alpha-num)

 ```php
 Field::make('name')->alphaNum()